-Topo Designs launched their latest pack, the Travel Bag, and it’s a slam dunk for a carry-on backpack.
+Topo Designs launched their latest travel bag pack, a tremendous carry-on backpack.
 The interior features a double zipper U-entry, one large compartment, a medium-sized compartment, two small pockets, and two mesh pockets.
 The exterior features a rear laptop sleeve, a front compartment with organization and U-entry, a vertical pocket with organization, and external loops.

-The exterior is heavy-duty nylon, and the bag uses robust zippers that are the best I’ve seen on a travel backpack, albeit a bit clunky.
-Regarding carrying support, it has side handles on both sides of the pack, a detachable shoulder strap, and backpack straps with a hip belt and chest strap.
-The support and straps are detachable and can store inside a zippered compartment for travel.
+The exterior is heavy-duty nylon, and the bag uses robust zippers that are the best we’ve seen on a travel backpack, albeit a bit clunky.
+Regarding suspension, it has side handles on both sides of the bag, a detachable shoulder strap, and straps with a hip belt and sternum strap.
+The support and straps are detachable and stored inside a zippered compartment for travel.

 Best Travel Backpacks for Hiking